osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/indexes.md

 while all other indexes are referred to as *secondary indexes* or *secondaries*.

 A type that is used to define a stream must specify a key.
-When you put data into stream, every key value must be unique.
+When you add data to a stream, every key value must be unique.
 SDS will not store more than a single event for a given key;
 an event with a particular key may be deleted or updated, but two events with the same key cannot exist.